#Concurrency in Go: Goroutines Explained

 }

-row.
-Total execution time for this sequential program is just over 20 seconds.
+Running this prints 0–9 twice in sequence.
+Total execution time is just over 20 seconds.

 Making our Program Asynchronous